 The deadline for requesting a religious exemption was Wednesday, July 14.
-If you have not heard a decision by August 2, please contact covidmanager@swlaw.edu.
+If you have not heard a decision, please contact covidmanager@swlaw.edu.

 I have requested a medical exemption.
 When will I be notified whether my request has been granted?